 Water is an integral part of the life of all organisms.
-But everyone has different requirements in this regard.
+However, everyone has different requirements in this regard.

-Water the magnolia as soon as the soil around the roots is a little more than 1 inch dry.
+QUICK ANSWER: Water the magnolia when the soil around the roots is slightly more than 1 inch dry.
 Use at least 2 gallons of water each time.
-This watering schedule should be followed for the first 2 growing seasons.
+This watering schedule should be followed for the first two growing seasons.

 Water requirements

-In general, magnolia needs watering for the first 2 years after planting or transplanting.
-The reason is that the root system grows relatively slowly, so it is not able to provide enough water in the heat.
+Magnolia generally needs watering for the first 2 years after planting or transplanting.
+The root system grows relatively slowly, so it cannot provide enough water in the heat.

-So you have to constantly monitor the moisture of the soil near the roots.
-Use your finger or a stick to see how deep the soil has dried out.
+So, you must constantly monitor the soil moisture near the roots.
+Use your finger or a stick to see how deep the soil has dried.
 If it is deeper than about 2 inches, it is time to water.

 The amount of water for each tree should be about 2 gallons.
-If the magnolia tree is very small, 1 gallon will suffice.
+If the magnolia tree is tiny, 1 gallon will suffice.
 For specimens over 7 feet tall, 3 gallons will be needed.

-Usually, after 2 years the tree will be fully rooted and then will not need to be watered at all.
-An exception might be if the weather is extremely hot and dry for more than a month.
+Usually, after 2 years, the tree will be fully rooted and not need to be watered.
+An exception might be if the weather is extremely hot and dry for over a month.

 Watering should be reduced in autumn.
-At this time, let the soil dry out by 2 inches or a little more.
+Let the soil dry out by 2 inches or a little more.
 This is especially true for deciduous magnolias.

 In winter, you don’t need to water the magnolia at all.
 This is when it is dormant and does not need much water.